Muhammad-Qasim-Sajid/Weather-App/README.md

-#  WeatherPro – Professional Weather App
+#  WeatherPro, A Professional Weather App

-WeatherPro is a weather application built with **HTML, CSS, and vanilla JavaScript**.
+WeatherPro is a weather application built with **HTML, CSS, and JavaScript**.
 It fetches real-time weather data using the [WeatherAPI](https://www.weatherapi.com/), presenting it through an elegant user interface done by animations, loading effects, and custom error handling.

 ##  Features